 Full Title2215-CL-9100: A Multicenter, Open-label Treatment Protocol of Gilteritinib (ASP2215) in Patients with FMS-like Tyrosine Kinase 3 (FLT3) Mutated Relapsed or Refractory Acute Myeloid Leukemia (AML) or FLT3-Mutated AML in Complete Remission (CR) with Minimal Residual Disease (MRD)

 Some patients with acute myeloid leukemia (AML) have a specific genetic mutation (abnormality) in their leukemia cells called the FLT3 mutation, which often makes leukemia cells grow very quickly.
-Gilteritinib (ASP2215) is an investigational drug that may help kill leukemia cells by blocking the pathways that FLT3-positive cells use to grow and divide.
+Gilteritinib (ASP2215) is a drug that may help kill leukemia cells by blocking the pathways that FLT3-positive cells use to grow and divide.

 In this study, researchers are evaluating the safety and effectiveness of gilteritinib in patients with FLT3-mutated AML that has either not responded to treatment, has returned after treatment, or is in complete remission with minimal residual disease.
 Gilteritinib is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: